Kareena Kapoor Khan, Amrita Arora test positive | Entertainment

 Kareena Kapoor Khan, Amrita Arora test positive

-Bollywood star Kareena Kapoor Khan on Monday said she has tested positive for COVID-19, after sources in the Brihanmumbai Municipal Corporation BMC said both she and her actor-friend Amrita Arora had contracted the virus.Kareena confirmed her diagnosis on Instagram, adding that she hopes to be up and about soon.I have tested positive for Covid.
+Bollywood star Kareena Kapoor Khan on Monday said she has tested positive for COVID-19, after sources in the Brihanmumbai Municipal Corporation BMC said both she and her actor-friend Amrita Arora had contracted the virus.Kareena confirmed her diagnosis on her Instagram Story, adding that she hopes to be up and about soon.I have tested positive for Covid.

 - Country: